zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-In general, this method replaces [Method4] in [Methods], version 1.
+In general, this Method replaces [Method4] in [Methods], version 1.

 Obtain the IP addresses (from glue records) from the delegation of the given zone (child zone) from the parent zone.
 Glue records are address